Maui Wedding Photographer Greg Hoxsie

 The island of Moloka'i is known as the "Friendly Isle".
-Visiting Molokai is a unique experience capable of slowing down the most high-strung of people.
-Just one of many examples to help explain Molokai's relaxed pace would be its traffic.
+Visiting Molokai is a unique experience capable of slowing down anyone accustomed to a fast paced life.
+Lack of traffic is a major factor.
 Automobiles are so few on Molokai that you won't find a single traffic light.
 This doesn't mean that Molokai is boring.
-There are plenty of things to do on this incredibly beautiful island as well as relax and enjoy the calm and serenity of Molokai's natural landscapes.
+There are plenty of things to do on this incredibly beautiful island.
+And, of course, you can still relax and enjoy the serenity of Molokai's vast natural landscapes.

 • Visit a coffee plantation or macadamia nut farm